openshift/training/beta-2-setup.md

 order for things to land in the right place.

-The "anypassword" authentication mechanism is not intended for production use, but it will work just fine for us.
+The "anypassword" authentication mechanism is not intended for production use, but it will work just fine for testing.
 On your first login to the web console, any password can be used.
 Future access to the console from the same browser (session) will require the same password (stored via cookie).

 Unfortunately, anyone that goes to the console will be able to also login, since